uiuctml/npc-models/README.md

 The NPC pipeline follows a three-stage training algorithm:

-1. [Neural Attribute Recognition](https://arxiv.org/abs/2501.07021): trained through [Multi-Task Learning (MTL)](https://link.springer.com/article/10.1023/a:1007379606734) to predict attributes from input dataset.
+1. **Neural Attribute Recognition**: trained through [Multi-Task Learning (MTL)](https://link.springer.com/article/10.1023/a:1007379606734) to predict attributes from input dataset.
-2. [Probablistic Circuit (PC)](https://ieeexplore.ieee.org/document/6130310): constructed using data-driven or knowledge-injected approaches, and trained via the [Concave–Convex Procedure (CCCP)](https://proceedings.neurips.cc/paper/2016/hash/6c9882bbac1c7093bd25041881277658-Abstract.html) for parameter learning.
+2. **Probablistic Circuit (PC)**: constructed using data-driven or knowledge-injected approaches, and trained via the [Concave-Convex Procedure (CCCP)](https://proceedings.neurips.cc/paper/2016/hash/6c9882bbac1c7093bd25041881277658-Abstract.html) for parameter learning.
-3. [Neural Probablistic Circuit (NPC)](https://arxiv.org/abs/2501.07021): combines the independently trained Neural and PC models with joint optimization.
+3. **Joint Optimization**: jointly optimize the independently trained Neural and PC models to form the final NPC pipeline.

 Furthermore, a set of baseline models is trained, tested, and evaluated for comparison: